 This course covers the selection and application of machine elements in dynamic systems.
-Specific components covered include transmission elements (gears and pulleys), mechanisms (linkages and cams), shafting, bearing systems and prime movers.

-Selection and use of basic thermal systems measurement instrumentation.
+Specific components covered include transmission elements (gears, belt drives, and chain drives), bearings, and brakes and clutches.
+Linkage synthesis and dynamic analysis of mechanical systems are also covered.

-Techniques of analysis and design of thermal systems, including piping networks, heat exchangers, and pumping systems.
-Hands on experience with these systems.
+Techniques of analysis and design of thermal systems including piping networks, heat exchangers, and pumping systems.
+Hands on experience with these systems through laboratory activities.
 Statistical design of experiments.
 Selection and use of basic thermal systems measurement instrumentation.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Introduction to concepts and techniques of engineering design with supporting mathematical material.
 Guest lecturers present professional aspects of engineering.
 The Capstone Design Project is begun and carried on through ME 490 (ME 489 and ME 490 are taken in consecutive semesters).

-In this semester-long internship experience, three-student teams serve as consultants to an industrial client.
+In this course, student teams serve as consultants to a client.
 Emphasis is on conducting a professional design study and preparing written and oral presentations of the project.

 This is a special topics lecture class or an assigned problem class.
 Credit is based on the amount of work undertaken.